Key results

 You can also change the target dates and parent objective to be different from the parent objective.

-You can hover over a key result for additional details or click a key result to open it.
-A Key Result screen includes the following tabs:
+You can hover over a key result for additional details or click a key result to open its Key Result screen, which includes the following tabs:

-• Activities: Shows all work items connected to the key result.
-You can click a work item to open it or remove the connection.
-You can also connect more work items.
+- Activities: Shows all activities/work items connected to the key result.
+You can click an activities/work items to open it or remove the connection.
+You can also connect more activities/work items.

 For more information about working with key results: